 Priority 2 Actions

-- In the event of a data breach libraries should describe what steps are being taken to remedy the situation or mitigate the possible damage, and what steps patrons should take to protect themselves.
+- In the event of a data breach libraries should describe what steps are being taken to remedy the situation or mitigate the possible damage, and what steps users should take to protect themselves.

 - Evaluate the impact on user privacy of all third-party scripts and embedded content (e.g. cover images, ratings, reviews, etc.) that are included in a library website, OPAC, or discovery service.